tagion/tagion/docs/docs/tools/wallet.md

 ```
 :::warning

-The switch `-x --pin` is purely for testing purposes and should not be used when using a "real wallet".
-Please use the built-in stdin by not specifying the pin.
+The switch `-x --pin` && `-P --passphrase` is purely for testing purposes and should not be used when using a "real wallet".
+Please use the built-in key prompt by not specifying the pin flag.

 :::